Disploy/disploy/apps/docs/docs/Guide/learning-the-workflow/creating-commands.md

 # Creating commands

-Commands are easy to create with the Disploy Framework, simply export default classes which extend the [`Command` class](/docs/Documentation/framework/classes/Command) and store them in the `commands` directory.
+Commands are easy to create with Disploy, simply export default classes which extend the [`Command` class](/docs/Documentation/disploy/classes/Command) and store them in the `commands` directory.

 ```
 ├── commands